Hadokane/CI_PP1_Oversights/README.md

 [Soundgarden](https://www.soundgardenworld.com/)

-Seeing their responsive designs between mobile and desktop along with their strong emphasis on a balance between branding and clarity.

-This has strengthened my faith in the above user stories and will help shape my thought process as I move through each design plane.
+Seeing their responsive designs between mobile and desktop, along with their strong emphasis on a balance between branding and clarity has strengthened my faith in the above user stories, and will help shape my thought process as I move through each design plane.

 [Back to top ↑](#the-oversights---band-website)